• Level of education

 Syllabus

-Introducing the IPCC and its reports
+• Presentation of the IPCC and its reports

-Causes of past climate change (Milankovitch, eg. Little Ice Age)
+• Causes of past climate change (Milankovitch, e.g., Little Ice Age)

-Current climate change (observations, models, causes)
+• Current climate change (observations, modeling, causes)

-Radiation balance, greenhouse effect (greenhouse gases, ozone layer), sensible and latent heat coupling
+• Radiative balance, greenhouse effect (greenhouse gases, ozone layer), sensible and latent heat coupling

-Impact of climate change on extreme events (e.g. cyclones, Mediterranean episodes)
+• Impact of climate change on extreme events (e.g., cyclones, Mediterranean episodes)

-Societal impact and political choices (conventions, COPs)
+• Societal impact and policy choices (conventions, COPs)

-North Atlantic circulation
+• North Atlantic circulation

-The conveyor Belt
+• The conveyor belt

-Carbon and CO2 cycles in the Atmosphere, Ocean and Lithosphere
+• Carbon and CO2 Cycles in the Atmosphere, Ocean, and Lithosphere

-TD: El Niño, North Atlantic Ocean, Indian monsoon, equatorial convergence, sea level rise (paleoclimatic evidence)
+• TD: El Niño, North Atlantic Ocean, Indian monsoon, equatorial convergence, sea level rise (paleoclimatic evidence)

 Read more